WHAT IS YOGA THERAPY?

 The use of the physical postures of yoga is applied in a MODIFIED form to suit the needs

-of the individual to help create mobility, greater ease, freedom and balance in the body and mind.
+of the individual to help create mobility and articulation, greater ease, freedom and balance in the body and mind.
 With thousands of postures to choose from and modified versions are applied, the potential and possibilities are limitless.

 Pranayama - The Breath

 A variety of yogic breathing techniques are used in therapy to bring the body either up form an under-stimulated state (think lethargy) or down from an overstimulated state (think anger or anxiety).
-Thus finding a middle ground that is balanced, energized yet calm.
+Thus finding a middle ground that is balanced and energized yet calm and stable.

 Focused breath awareness taps directly into the nervous system and helps to soothe and balance a multitude of conditions.

 Breath techniques focus on all aspects of the breath; The inhale, the exhale, and the quiet spaces in between.
-As we progress, different elements are gently introduced including retention after both the inhalation and exhalation (kumbhaka) to enhance the desired effect of the practices.
+As we progress, different elements may gently be introduced including retention after both the inhalation and exhalation (kumbhaka) to enhance the desired effect of the practices.

 Mantra - Chanting and Sound